developer-portal/content/tech/languages/python/micropython.md

 $ uflash ./hello_world.py
 ```

-## Picocom - minimal terminal emulation program

-A lot of microcontrollers (like those with the ESP8266 chip) provide a serial
-console for communication with the outer world.
-And Fedora provides a minimalistic
-and handy tool for connecting to it - `picocom`.

-And guess what?
-Yes, installation is as simple as possible:
+## Esptool - CLI for flashing boards with the ESP8266 chip

+If you want to control your device using MictoPython, first of all, you
+will need to write MicroPython firmware into the flash memory of your device.

+You can download MicroPython firmware from [the download section of its web page](http://micropython.org/download/).
+Choose the latest one suitable for your device.

+`esptool` is handy CLI application which helps you to flash your device.
+Let's
+install it:

 ```
-$ sudo dnf install picocom
+$ sudo dnf install esptool
 ```

-For connection, you first need to know device name which you want to connect to.
+With firmware downloaded and `esptool` installed you need to know the last
-You can find it in the result of `dmesg` command.
-Use `dmesg` with `tail` to
+thing to connect and flash your device - device name.
+You can find it in
+the result of `dmesg` command.
+Use `dmesg` with `tail` to obtain only last
-obtain only last ten lines of `dmesg` output:
+ten lines of `dmesg` output:

 ```
 $ dmesg | tail